* Euro rises ahead of ECB's Draghi speech in Strasbourg

 dollar," he said.

-Investors are also awaiting a policy review by the Bank of
+Investors also have their eyes on a policy review by the

-Japan on Tuesday, though it is widely expected to maintain its
+Bank of Japan on Tuesday, though it is widely expected to

-The BOJ may trim its economic growth forecast for the
+The BOJ may trim its growth forecast for the current year,

-current year, sources familiar with its thinking said,
+sources familiar with its thinking said, reflecting soft exports

 Demand for the safe-haven yen faded on Friday as concerns